United States national missile defense: Goals

 In the 1990s and early 21st century, the stated mission of NMD has changed to the more modest goal of preventing the United States from being subject to nuclear blackmail or nuclear terrorism by a so-called rogue state.
 The feasibility of this more limited goal remains somewhat controversial.
 Under President Bill Clinton some testing continued, but the project received little funding despite Clinton's supportive remarks on 5 September 2000 that "such a system, if it worked properly, could give us an extra dimension of insurance in a world where proliferation has complicated the task of preserving peace."

 The system is administered by the Missile Defense Agency (MDA).
 There are several other agencies and military commands which play a role, such as the United States Army Space and Missile Defense Command and Space Delta 4.

 MDA and the Space Development Agency (SDA) are currently developing elements of a hypersonic missile defense system to defend against hypersonic weapons; these elements include the tracking and transport layers of the National Defense Space Architecture (NDSA) and various interceptor programs, although the maneuverability and low flight altitudes of hypersonic weapons are expected to pose challenges.
 MDA's Glide Phase Interceptor (GPI) is expected to be able to defend against hypersonic missiles by the mid- to late-2020s.
 DARPA's Glide Breaker program seeks to equip a vehicle to precisely target hypersonic missiles at long range.
 Analysts continue to debate the feasibility, effectiveness, and practicality of hypersonic weapons defense.

 Components

 The current NMD system consists of several components.

+Glide phase interceptors (GPIs)

+Glide phase interceptors (GPIs) are missiles designed to intercept hypersonic vehicles in flight.